Rhett discussing education with

 Rhett with President Clinton

 Rhett Power co-founded Wild Creations in 2007 and quickly built the startup toy company into the 2010 Fastest Growing Business in South Carolina.
 Wild Creations was awarded a Blue Ribbon Top 75 US Company by the US Chamber of Commerce and named as one of Inc. Magazine’s 500 Fastest Growing US Companies two years in a row.
 He and his team won over 40 national awards for their innovative toys.
 He was a finalist for Ernst and Young’s Entrepreneur of the Year award in 2011 and was nominated again in 2012.
-He was recently named as one of the world’s top 100 business bloggers in 2015.
+He was recently named as one of the world’s top 100 business bloggers.

 A member of the United States Department of State’s International Speakers Program, he travels the globe speaking about entrepreneurship, leadership, and management alongside the likes of Gates Foundation CEO Sue Desmond-Hellmann, AOL Founder Steve Case, and President Barack Obama.
 He has written for the Huffington Post, Business Insider, Time, and The Wall Street Journal.